matos-pedro/Shock_Tunnel_Calculator/paper.md

    2. **Free-Stream Flow (If a Nozzle is Present)**:

 - If the test facility includes a **nozzle**, the user can input the area ratio **A/A*** or a measured Pitot pressure.
-The app then calculates the free-stream flow, determining the Mach number and other related variables.
+The app then calculates the free-stream flow, determining the Mach number and other related variables, as follows:

   ![An example of nozzle exit output](Images/p2.jpeg){height="300pt"}